 The directors keep their skills up to date through attending industry events, media they read or listen to and regular dialogue with other skilled professionals.

 Principle 7: Evaluate board performance based on clear and relevant objectives, seeking continual improvement.

 Application: The board should regularly review the effectiveness of its performance as a unit, as well as that of the committees and the individual directors.
 The board performance review may be carried out internally or, ideally, externally facilitated from time to time.
 The review should identify development or mentoring needs of individual directors or the wider senior management team.
 It is healthy for membership of the board to be periodically refreshed.
 Succession planning is a vital task for boards.
 No member of the board should be indispensable.

-Implementation: The members of the Board are relatively new to the Company and no-one has served on the Board for more than three years.
-During 2018, four directors have resigned from the Board and three have joined.
-It is not, therefore, appropriate to conduct any formal board evaluation at present but the Board intend to review both its performance and that of its individual members, annually, commencing in 2019.
+Implementation: The members of the Board are relatively new to the Company and no-one has served on the Board for more than four years.
+During 2019, two directors have joined the Board.
+The new Chairman, Professor Rory Shaw, will review both the Board’s performance and that of its individual members, annually, commencing in 2020.
 The non-executive directors are currently responsible for informally reviewing the directors’ performance and highlighting any issues identified.

 In addition, one-third of the Board is required to retire and seek re-election at the AGM, in accordance with good governance.

 The Board continues to consider succession planning, and was mindful of this when appointing directors during 2019.